 Meals are served regularly in the Dining Commons for all resident students.
-Resident students may elect to participate in either a ten-, fifteen- or twenty-meals-per-week board plan.
+Resident students may elect to participate in various board plans.
 Individual meals may be purchased by off-campus students.
-Meal cards are also available from the cashier in the Business Office.
-Because the total fee of food service is calculated by assuming some absences, there are no reductions made for students who take less than their maximum allowable meals.
+Meal cards are also available from the cashier in the Business Services Office.
 Any exceptions to food service requirements should be discussed with the Vice President for Student Affairs.